kunchalavikram1427/YouTube_Series/Kubernetes/merge-kubeconfig-files.md

 ```
 $ cp ~/.kube/config ~/.kube/config.bak
 ```
-### Merge the two config files together into a new config file
+### Merge the two config files together into a new config file as save it as a new file
 ```
 $ KUBECONFIG=~/.kube/config:/path/to/new/config kubectl config view --flatten > /tmp/config
 ```
-### Replace the old config file with the new merged config file
+### Replace the old config file with the brand new merged config file from the previous step
 ```
 $ mv /tmp/config ~/.kube/config
 ```